You are here: Home / Journal / Testing my cat

 Testing my cat

 By which I mean testing my Tamron 500mm Catadioptric lens.
-It was a nice warm reasonably clear day today so about an hour before sunset I took my Tamron, fitted on the front of my µ4/3 Lumix DMC-GX7 up to my favourite vantage point on Portsdown Hill, Hampshire.
+It was a nice warm reasonably clear day today, peaking 24°C. So about an hour before sunset I took my Tamron, fitted on the front of my µ4/3 Lumix DMC-GX7 up to my favourite vantage point on Portsdown Hill, Hampshire.
 This is a wonderful place to take places because of its commanding view over Portsmouth, Gosport and the Isle of Wight.
-Besides, I always loved the place, ever since my dad took me up there when I was just six year old.
-But I digress.

 These images are not quite SOOC (straight out of camera).
 It was quite a hazy evening.
 So I stretched the contrast a bit to compensate for this.
 However all the other anomalies and defects are left as-is.

 However, this overshoot makes focussing be a tad tricky.
 You have to twist the lens to infinity position, then turn it back very slightly, Fortunately my µ4/3 cameras have quite good focus highlighting.
-This seems to work quite will with this lens.
-Thus making it possible to obtain a reasonably good focus even on quite a hazy day.
+This seems to work moderately well with this lens, even if the squiggly lines are a little hard to see, at times.
+Thus making it possible to obtain a reasonably sharp focus even on quite a hazy day.

 Doughnuts - our stairwell safety LEDs severely defocussed.
 Unedited.